Advanced Prompting

 1. Chain-of-Thought: "Let's think step by step"

-2. Tree of Thought: Explore multiple approaches
+2. Tree of Thought: explore multiple approaches

-3. Self-Consistency: Multiple attempts, pick best
+3. Self-Consistency: multiple attempts, pick the best

-4. Prompt Chaining: Break complex tasks into steps
+4. Prompt Chaining: break complex tasks into steps

-5. ReAct: Combine reasoning with actions
+5. ReAct: combine reasoning with actions

-6. Constrained Generation: Force specific formats
+6. Constrained Generation: force specific formats

-8. Negative Prompting: Specify what to avoid
+8. Negative Prompting: specify what to avoid

-9. Constitutional AI: Give principles to follow
+9. Constitutional AI: give principles to follow

-10. Format-First: Start with desired output structure
+10. Format-First: start with the desired output structure

 • Use templates for repeatability